 “For everybody, and for me especially, [Sugarplum Fairy] really represents your first try as a principal,” says Principal Dancer Megan Fairchild.
 “I was 19 and I was with [former Principal Dancer] Joaquin [De Luz], and he was older and he was all confident, and I was like, ‘I don't want all of my colleagues watching me in the wings!’
 I was very, very nervous.
 It was only my third Nutcracker with the Company.
 I felt a little bit in over my head.

 “I remember that very first Sugarplum because I cried afterwards,” Fairchild adds.
 “My variation was good, but our pas de deux was just so bad—it was worse than we were capable of doing and that's why it was upsetting.
 I just wasn't consistent in it yet.
 And then, fast forward a little more than a decade later, doing the Live from Lincoln Center [recording] for PBS and movie theaters with Joaquin in 2011, I was really, really nervous again.
 But I handled it much better and I have an amazing DVD I get to show my daughter now.”
-(Fairchild similarly has one of her Dewdrop performances to enjoy with her family, too, with the Marquee TV stream of a 2019 Nutcracker available through January 2.)
+(Fairchild similarly had one of her Dewdrop performances to enjoy with her family, too, with a Marquee TV stream of a 2019 Nutcracker.)

 The process for learning these seminal roles has changed over the years, though one thing that remains the same is the lasting, meaningful effect they have on the dancers.
 “It was Nutcracker season again, and one day the ballet mistress Una Kai said, ‘Mr. Balanchine wants you to learn Dewdrop, so look at the ballet,’ because we didn't have any videos of the ballet at that time,” remembers SAB Faculty Member and former Principal Dancer Suki Schorer.
 “So I would stand in the wings, and I would get swept away by whoever was dancing Dewdrop.
 I remember watching [former Principal Dancer] Jillana do it, and then [former Principal Dancer] Allegra Kent, and I forgot to learn the steps!
 And I thought, ‘How am I going to learn the steps?
 I just fall in love with the ballet and the movement!’
 So I decided that I would just look at one entrance, and then I'd run to my dressing room and write down the entrance before I forgot it.
 Since Nutcracker was going, repeating, repeating, repeating, I had many times to come back and look at the different entrances.
 I’d do entrance one, half of it, and the other half of entrance one, and then I would come back and do entrance two, and that's how I learned it.